 Poor weather days provide opportunities for talks and skills sessions on diverse Antarctic themes.
 You can escape with a puzzle, game or DVD in our heated multipurpose tent.
 Sketch or paint.
 Meet other explorers and adventurers from around the world.
 Or relax with a book from the library.
 Whatever you choose to do, take time to experience the immense space and solitude that is Antarctica.

 Union Glacier has a small clinic staffed by a doctor and medic.
 They are available to treat minor injuries and illness or in case of a medical emergency.
-The camp stocks a selection of medications and fundamental equipment for the care and stabilization of patients.
+The camp stocks a selection of medications and fundamental equipment for the care and stabilisation of patients.

 Good communication and weather information are crucial for safe operations.
 Not surprising then that the Comms facility is the center of “on ice” operations.
 The camp uses satellite phone, VHF and HF radio to maintain regular contact with the Punta Arenas office, field parties, aircraft and other bases.
 You can make outgoing Iridium phone calls from Union Glacier and Vinson Base Camps.
 Pre-paid phone cards may be purchased at Union Glacier or Vinson Base Camps.
 A meteorologist uses local observations, information from the local automatic weather stations and satellite imagery to provide wind and weather information to flight crews, climbers and expeditions.